AldoMaine/Solutions/README.md

 Hope someone finds some of this useful.

+## Notebooks

 [Bin Packing with Multiple Bin Sizes](notebooks/Bin_Packing_Multiple_Bin_Sizes.ipynb)
-    A brute force approach to selecting the optimal set of bins to meet an order.
+    A brute force approach to selecting the optimal set of bins to meet an order when there are multiple stock sizes available.

 [Tramp Steamer Problem with Python](notebooks/Tramp_Steamer.ipynb)
-    A brute force approach to selecting the optimal set of bins to meet an order.

-stay tuned for more...
+    A solution to the classic optimization problem of finding the most profitable route for a cargo ship.
+Sequential search and Binary search are implemented to solve a simple example.

+to be continued...

 If you have any suggestions or want to make additions, you can contact me via [email](mailto:aldo714@gmail.com)